masc-ucsc/docs/docs/pyrope/07b-structtype.md

 The error names the first failing field (e.g. ``missing field `a` `` or ``field `a` range exceeds declared``).
 The `does`-check applies to `self` only; the remaining arguments follow the normal [argument rules](06-functions.md).
-Note that unlike the assignment check above (where `u32 does u16` holds as a type-structure check), the `self` range check is directional: receiver range ⊆ declared range.
+Note that the `self` dispatch check uses the subset direction — receiver range ⊆ declared range (a receiver field may be narrower than the declared field) — which is the opposite of the `does` operator's superset rule (`a does b` ⇔ a's range ⊇ b's).

 The same rules of assignments exists for arrays.
 In Pyrope, arrays can be mutable, but they can never be passed by reference.
 This means that the typical